-Incentive Compensation Tables - 2024
+Incentive Compensation Tables

-The cash bonus and RSU awards for the CEO and CFO are tied to earnings per share.
-The PSU awards have a fixed minimum, but also increase as earnings per share increase such that they represent a majority of the long-term incentive compensation package at the mid-point of the incentive compensation program for the CEO and CFO, 63% and 53% respectively, and represent at least half of the long-term incentive compensation issued to the CEO at all levels of earnings.
+The cash bonus and RSU awards for the CEO, CFO and COO are tied to EPS and ROIC.
+The PSU awards are designed to represent both (i) a majority of the long-term share-based incentive compensation at the mid-point (64% and 53% for the CEO and CFO respectively); and (ii) on average throughout the long-term incentive compensation program.
 The RSUs, PSUs, share options and SARs may result in a different payout on the exercise or expiry dates, as the share value changes over the period from grant to exercise or redemption.